gemcollector/RL-ViGen/envs/robosuiteVGB/README.md

 - `robots`:  specify your robot arm type.

+## Task Description
+In our paper, three tasks including single-arm and dual-arm settings are selected in RL-ViGen: **Door**, **Lift**, and **TwoArmPegInhole**.
+Additionally, we create multiple difficulty levels, incorporating various visual scenarios, dynamic backgrounds, aiming for more comprehensively evaluating the agent's generalization ability.

-More infomation and details can be found at [Robosuite](https://robosuite.ai/docs/) official website.
+More infomation and details can be found at our paper [Robosuite](https://robosuite.ai/docs/) official website.